fenago/katacoda-scenarios/openshift-kubernetes-crio-overview/steps/6/text.md

 `kubectl run httpd --image=httpd`{{execute}}

 `kubectl get pods`{{execute}}
-NAME READY STATUS RESTARTS AGE httpd-66c6df655-8h5f4 1/1 Running 0 27m

 Now let's use the kubectl expose command and expose the httpd web server to the outside of Kubernetes:

-`kubectl expose pod httpd-66c6df655-8h5f4 --port=80 --name=httpd-exposed --type=NodePort
+`kubectl expose pod httpd-66c6df655-8h5f4 --port=80 --name=httpd-exposed --type=NodePort`{{execute}}

 While using the kubectl expose command, we specify several options:

-port: Pod (Docker container) port that we are going to expose to the outside of the Kubernetes cluster.
+- **port**: Pod (Docker container) port that we are going to expose to the outside of the Kubernetes cluster.
-name: Kubernetes service name.
+- **name**: Kubernetes service name.
-type: Kubernetes service type.
+- **type**: Kubernetes service type.
 NodePort uses Kubernetes Node IP.

 The command to get a list of exposed Kubernetes services is kubectl get services:
 `kubectl get services`{{execute}}

-Note
-Note that port 80 was mapped to dynamic port 31395 on the Minikube VM.
+Note: Port 80 was mapped to dynamic port 31395 on the Minikube VM.
 The port is dynamically chosen in the range 30000–32767.Also, there is a ClusterIP field with the IP address 10.110.40.149 allocated for the httpd-expose service.
 Do not pay attention to this at the moment; we are going to discuss this later in the book.

 Finally, use curl to check if the httpd server is available from the outside of the Kubernetes cluster:
 `curl 192.168.99.101:31395`{{execute}}

 <html><body><h1>It works!</h1></body></html>

 If you open this link in your web browser, you should see It works! on the web page.

 Using Kubernetes labels